 Galapagos is a unique destination on the planet, no wonder has been declared UNESCO World Heritage due to the endless diversity of fauna and flora this archipelago has, including species that you will only see them here.
 During this tour you will have the opportunity to know the most important islands with activities that include Española Island, Kicker Rock, Santa Cruz Highlands, Isabela Island and much more.

-Located two hours from San Cristóbal, Española is the southernmost island and one of the oldest in the Galápagos archipelago.
-The island’s flat profile is extremely dry with only a few inches of rain per year.
-Despite the dry climate the island is one of the world’s only known nesting sites for the Waved Albatross (Galapagos Albatross).
-From April to December this island is covered with these adorably clumsy birds.
+Located two hours from San Cristobal is Espanola Island, the southernmost and oldest of all islands in the archipelago.
+The island’s flat profile is extremely dry with only a few inches of rainfall per year.
+Despite the dry climate, the island is one of the world’s only known nesting sites of the Waved Albatross, or Galapagos Albatross.
+During the months of April to December, this island is covered with these adorably clumsy birds.
 They’re body is disproportionate to their legs and feet as they spend most of their lives on the water or flying and only walk in order to mate with their lifelong partner.